ArchiveBox/docs/Roadmap.md

 ### `$ archivebox proxy`

-Run a live HTTP/HTTPS proxy for recording and replaying WARCs using pywb.
+Run a live HTTP/HTTPS proxy that records all traffic into WARC files using pywb.

 #### `--bind=[ip:port]`
 The address:port combo to run the proxy on, defaults to `127.0.0.1:8010`.